 Although often considered a southern destination, Bermuda is an island located in the North Atlantic, famous for its pink beaches and crystal clear water.
 Thanks to the Gulf Stream, it has a subtropical climate, and enjoys beautiful weather, with an average temperature in the 70-80s during cruise season.

-Becoming increasingly popular, cruises to Bermuda, typically sail April through October, differing from the typical high season for the Caribbean.
-A great option to consider for those wanting to try something different.
+Becoming increasingly popular, cruises to Bermuda typically sail April through October, which differ from the typical high season for the Caribbean.
+A great option to consider for those wanting to try something different!
+And don't worry-- if you are partial to Caribbean itineraries, many cruise lines offer longer itineraries that visit both.

-Bermuda has lots to offer to cruise ship passengers.
+Bermuda has lots to offer to cruise ship passengers, as most itineraries include overnight stays.
 There are numerous activities including beaches, diving, snorkeling sailing, and fishing, as well as world class golfing, and vibrant culture and cuisine.

 Here is what you should know about the best months to cruise to Bermuda.